Meillaya/JSONParser/README.md

 This project implements a custom JSON parser in Python.
 It provides a robust, efficient, and extensible solution for parsing JSON data, with a focus on readability and maintainability.

+- Lexical analysis to tokenize JSON input
+- Recursive descent parser to build an AST
+- Pretty printing capabilities
+- Support for all standard JSON data types
+- Error handling with descriptive messages
+- (TODO) Customizable extensions for additional data types

 ## Features

 - **Lexical Analysis**: Tokenizes JSON input strings into a sequence of meaningful tokens.